 When people understand their rights and responsibilities better, they are better citizens.
-When contract terms are clearer to consumers, consumers make better decisions—they are less likely to get mistreated by a service provider or a landlord.
-When the terms are clearer, people understand their rights more clearly, and that promotes justice.
+When contract terms are clearer to consumers, consumers make better decisions—they better understand terms of contracts, and they are less likely to get mistreated by a service provider or a landlord.
+When people understand their rights more clearly, that promotes justice.

 What’s the most important—yet simple—change professionals can make to consumer-facing documents to improve understanding?

-Write the document to answer consumers’ questions.
+If you’re writing for consumers, write the document to answer consumers’ questions.
 Identify the questions that consumers are most likely to have—preferably by asking them—and then answer those questions.
-Use section headings and bulleted or numbered lists to help consumers find what they are looking for quickly.

 What’s the biggest danger to consumers if they don’t understand what is being communicated to them?